AdobeDocs/journey-optimizer.en/help/using/content-management/generative-sms.md

     ![](assets/sms-text-genai-1.png){zoomable="yes"}

-1. Select **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant.
+1. Select **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant for Content Accelerator.

 1. Tailor your prompt with the different options: